nechin/laravel-helpers/README.md

-# Laravel package fileExt
+# Laravel package that adds a different extensions

-Added new method *fileExt* to Str facade, that return a file extension by file path
+Added new method *fileExt* to the __Str__ facade, that return a file extension by the file path